computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 a wobbly little cafe table.

 Second, bars tend to have more power outlets.
 Most recently-opened bars have power strips running under the bar or along seating areas.
-I assume this is because bars want people to linger: someone staying at a bar for a few hours will likely order a number of drinks at $5 - $12 each, whereas someone staying at a cafe will only order a $3 - $5 coffee and maybe a snack.
+I think this is because bars want people to linger, and coffee shops don't: someone staying at a bar for a few hours will likely order a number of expensive drinks, whereas someone staying at a cafe will only order a coffee and maybe a snack.

 Third, bars tend to be darker and cooler, relative to cafes, which are often stuffy and sunny.